aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 An example yaml cloudformation definition of a launch template for Karpenter is provided below.

-Cloudformation yaml is suited for the moderately high configuration density of launch templates, and creating the unusual InstanceProfile resource.
+CloudFormation yaml is suited for the moderately high configuration density of launch templates, and creating the unusual InstanceProfile resource.

 You must manually replace these values in the template: